Languages of Russia

 Of all the languages of Russia, Russian, the most widely spoken language, is the only official language at the national level.
-There are 35 languages which are considered official languages in various regions of Russia, along with Russian.
+There are 25 other official languages, which are used in different regions of Russia.
+These languages include; Ossetic, Ukrainian, Belarusian, Buryat, Kalmyk, Chechen, Ingush, Abaza, Adyghe, Tsakhur, Lezgian, Cherkess, Kabardian, Altai, Bashkir, Chuvash, Crimean Tatar, Karachay-Balkar, Khakas, Nogai, Tatar, Tuvan, Yakut, Erzya, Komi, Hill Mari, Meadow Mari, Karelian, Moksha, Veps, Ingrian, Ludian, and Udmurt.
 There are over 100 minority languages spoken in Russia today.

-From 2020, amendments to the Russian Constitution stipulate that Russian is the language of the "state forming people".
-With president Vladimir Putin’s signing of an executive order on 3 July 2020 to insert the amendments into the constitution, they took effect on 4 July 2020.

 History

 Russian lost its status in many of the new republics that arose following the 1991 dissolution of the Soviet Union.
 In Russia, however, the dominating status of the Russian language continued.
 Today, 97% of the public school students of Russia receive their education only or mostly in Russian, even though Russia is made up of approximately 80% ethnic Russians.

 Russification

-On 19 June 2018, the Russian State Duma adopted a bill that made education in all languages but Russian optional, overruling previous laws by ethnic autonomies, and reducing instruction in minority languages to only two hours a week.
-This bill has been likened by some commentators, such as in Foreign Affairs, to a policy of Russification.
+On 19 June 2018, the Russian State Duma adopted a bill that made education in all languages but Russian optional, overruling previous laws by ethnic autonomies.

 When the bill was still being considered, advocates for the minorities warned that the bill could endanger their languages and traditional cultures.
 The law came after a lawsuit in the summer of 2017, where a Russian mother claimed that her son had been "materially harmed" by learning the Tatar language, while in a speech Vladimir Putin argued that it was wrong to force someone to learn a language that is not their own.
 The later "language crackdown" in which autonomous units were forced to stop mandatory hours of native languages was also seen as a move by Putin to "build identity in Russian society".

 Protests and petitions against the bill by either civic society, groups of public intellectuals or regional governments came from Tatarstan (with attempts for demonstrations suppressed), Chuvashia, Mari El, North Ossetia, Kabardino-Balkaria, the Karachays, the Kumyks, the Avars, Chechnya, and Ingushetia.
 Although the "hand-picked" Duma representatives from the Caucasus did not oppose the bill, it prompted a large outcry in the North Caucasus with representatives from the region being accused of cowardice.
 The law was also seen as possibly destabilizing, threatening ethnic relations and revitalizing the various North Caucasian nationalist movements.
 The International Circassian Organization called for the law to be rescinded before it came into effect.
 Twelve of Russia's ethnic autonomies, including five in the Caucasus called for the legislation to be blocked.